agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 ### `computedFunction`

-Method used to recompute the `value` of the Computed Class.
+Method used to compute the `value` of the Computed Class.
 ```ts {1}
 const MY_COMPUTED = App.createComputed(() => 1 + 1);
 MY_COMPUTED.value; // Returns '2'